Annual District Partners' Conference

 2020/2021 Online Learning Series

-POPDB is pleased to have Julie Maier and Maurice Belote, Educational Consultants from California Deaf-Blind Services, present on why autism and deafblindness seem similar and how they are different.
-Often, Teachers of Students with Deafblindness notice that their students seem to have features that are consistent with autism.
-The goal of this presentation is to explain why some students with deafblindness may share some of the same features with autism.
-You may find Julie and Maurice’s article on this topic to be a great resource to bookmark or download.
+Julie Maier and Maurice Belote, Educational Consultants from California Deaf-Blind Services, presented on why autism and deafblindness seem similar and how they are different.
+This presentation explains why some students with deafblindness may share some of the same features with autism.
+Julie and Maurice wrote an article on this topic that you may want to bookmark or download.
 If the link doesn’t work for you, check out the California Deaf-Blind Services website and look for the 2014 Fall Newsletter.

-Julie and Maurice have provided us with their PowerPoint (in PDF) ahead of time.
-Feel free to download and follow along.
-You may also find this comparison reference (DSM-5 to DSM-IV-TR) on the Diagnostic Criteria for Autism Spectrum Disorder handy for the presentation as well.
+Julie and Maurice provided us with their PowerPoint (in PDF) to share with you.
+You may also find this comparison reference (DSM-5 to DSM-IV-TR) on the Diagnostic Criteria for Autism Spectrum Disorder handy when watching the presentation as well.
 The video will be available shortly.

 March 9, 2021